The Department of Cannabis Control (DCC) is the California state agency that licenses and regulates cannabis businesses. DCC regulates the:

 - Po-Wen Leung, Manager, Equal Employment Opportunity Office

-We will also be hiring a Deputy Director of Compliance.
+We will also be hiring a Deputy Director of Compliance and Deputy Director of Laboratory Services.
 Applications for permanent members of the leadership team will be posted on California’s careers website, CalCareers.

 How DCC was formed